Amber Crossen, USA

 BKHS NextGen7 Summit, May 17 – 18, 2022 | Schmidt’s house at Neubergerweg

 This year, Germany holds the G7 presidency and will host the heads of state and government for an informal gathering in Elmau in June 2022.
 The Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS) takes this as an opportunity to be hosts ourselves, not for current but for the next generation of leaders.
-About a month before the G7 summit takes place, we invite seven young representatives of the G7 member states to join us for the BKHS NextGen7 Summit.
-And, similar to the real G7 format, we also invite a host country: a young representative from the Ukraine will join us.
-From May 17 to 18, 2022, the next generation of leaders will meet in Hamburg to develop new ideas to transform the G7 from crisis manager to agenda setter.
+About a month before the G7 summit in Elmau, we invited seven young representatives of the G7 member states to join us for the BKHS NextGen7 Summit.
+And, similar to the real G7 format, we also invited a host country: a young representative from the Ukraine joined us.
+From May 17 to 18, 2022, the next generation of leaders met in Hamburg to develop new ideas to transform the G7 from crisis manager to agenda setter.

 In 1975, Helmut Schmidt, former German Chancellor and namesake of the BKHS, together with French President Giscard d’Estaing initiated a fireside chat that became the first world economic summit.
 Their aim was to bring the leading democratic industrial nations together in an informal forum to coordinate international economic policy and to address the mounting global challenges at their time.
 Today, the G7 members – Germany, France, the UK, Italy, Japan, Canada, and the USA – are again facing a multitude of global crises.
 And again, the exclusive group meets to shape and lead global policy responses.
 German Chancellor Olaf Scholz made clear: “We will use our G7 presidency to make this group a pioneer.”

-Honoring Helmut Schmidt and the importance he ascribed to informal policy discussions, the BKHS will host most parts of the BKHS NextGen7 Summit at the former home of Loki and Helmut Schmidt in Hamburg Langenhorn.
-The summit participants will therefore get the chance for intensive informal exchanges in a historically inspiring environment and at an actual fireside.
+Honoring Helmut Schmidt and the importance he ascribed to informal policy discussions, we hosted most parts of the BKHS NextGen7 Summit at the former home of Loki and Helmut Schmidt in Hamburg Langenhorn.
+The summit participants therefore got the chance to intensively and informally exchange views in a historically inspiring environment.
+Together with our experts, the participants also toured the house and learned about the many occasions Helmut Schmidt invited statesmen to his home.

 © BKHS / Michael Zapf